 Guava is also made into a tasty paste called goiabada—guava, sugar, and water cooked to a consistency similar to a thick fruit leather, but softer.
 Since it's inexpensive and keeps for a long time, it makes a good gift to bring back to a friend.
 It's often served as a dessert with a plain white cheese, especially queijo Minas; this combination is called Romeo e Julieta because supposedly the two make the perfect pair, like Romeo and Juliet.Continue to 7 of 7 below.

 The Best Bananas

 Bananas in Brazil are special.
-First, there are many varieties to choose from.
-Second, they are inexpensive and easy to find.
-Most important, they are delicious, especially banana-maçã, or apple–banana.
+The many inexpensive varieties are easy to find and delicious, especially banana-maçã, or apple–banana.

-Banana-maçã is a small banana that is eaten when the skin is completely yellow and starting to turn brown in spots.
-It should be soft; if it is at all hard, it will leave a strange texture on your lips and tongue, and Brazilians will call bananas that are not ready "verde."
+Banana-maçã is a small fruit eaten when the skin is completely yellow and starting to turn brown in spots.
+It should be soft; if the banana is at all hard, it will leave a strange texture on your lips and tongue.
+Brazilians call bananas that are not ready "verde (green)."
 The flavor is sweet and somewhat reminiscent of an apple.
 They are purchased in clusters and are slightly more expensive than other varieties of bananas.